Garnish:

 History:

 Created in 2007 by Daniel Eun at PDT, New York City, USA.
 Daniels' original recipe, as recounted in Jim Meehan's 2001 The PDT Cocktail Book, uses Wild Turkey rye whiskey and calls for the drink to be served straight-up in a coupe rather than on-the-rocks.
-However, we prefer with the added dilution from serving over ice.
+However, we prefer this with the added dilution from serving over ice.
 In the book, Jim writes, "This drink looks like the sky during the harvest moon – when reddish-orange moon (the orange twist) rises after sunset."

 Nutrition: